 - Content calendar

-- Bulk scheduling tweets
+- Bulk-schedule tweets

 - Media library

-- AI Pilot
+- AI Pilot (Caption and hashtag generator)

 - Hashtag generator